Football in Pakistan: Suspensions and inactivity (2018–2022)

 The lift on suspension by FIFA on 13 March 2018.
 The 2018–19 season was ultimately organised by two different federations.
 Faisal Saleh Hayat-led Pakistan Football Federation, which was internationally recognised, started the league and non-FIFA recognised Ashfaq Hussain Shah group, which formed a parallel PFF, coming into power by third-party interference through the PFF elections conducted by the Supreme Court.
 In 2019, Pakistan national team also lost its chance to pass the 2022 FIFA World Cup qualification after losing against Cambodia due to national camps held by two different factions.
 In January 2019, Atlético Madrid also launched Pakistan's first European football academy.

 After the suspension once again from all football activities by FIFA on 7 April 2021, the 2021–22 season was initially organised by the Ashfaq Hussain Shah group, who again came to power after attacking and taking charge of the PFF office.
 The tournament was suspended after a few months into the season and then cancelled.

+Majority of the departmental clubs were also disbanded following the shutdown of departmental sports in Pakistan in September 2021.
+Departmental sports in Pakistan were restored in August 2022.
+As of July 2023 however, few departments reportedly remained active in football, and since then became restricted to the PFF National Challenge Cup.

 2022–present

 The suspension was lifted on 29 June 2022.
 On 27 July 2023, the draw for the first round of the 2026 FIFA World Cup qualification took place in which Pakistan were drawn once again against Cambodia, followed by the appointment of the English coach Stephen Constantine.
 In the first leg in Phnom Penh, Pakistan contested in a goalless 0–0 draw.
 Pakistan won their second leg beating Cambodia 1–0 in Islamabad, recording their first-ever victory in World Cup qualifiers in their first fixture at home for eight years, and qualifying for the second round for the first time.

 On 6 February 2025, the federation was suspended again by FIFA due to its failure to adopt a revision of the PFF Constitution that would ensure truly fair and democratic elections as part of lifting the previous suspension.
-The suspension will be lifted again when the PFF Congress approves the version of the PFF Constitution presented by FIFA and the AFC.
+The suspension was to be lifted again when the PFF Congress approved the version of the PFF Constitution presented by FIFA and the AFC.
+The suspension was lifted on March 2nd 2025, when the revised PFF Constitution was approved by the PFF Congress.